 Create a VM template

-The first step for the automated solution will be the creation of a VM Template that you will use as the base for all your nodes.
-In order to create a VM Template you will first create a Virtual Machine with the OS will be installed and then convert the Virtual Machine to a VM Template.
-Since the goal of the automation is remove as many repetitive tasks as possible, the VM Template will be created as lean as possible, with any additional software installs and/or system configuration performed subsequently using Ansible.
+The first step for the automated solution is the creation of a VM Template that you will use as the base for all your nodes.
+In order to create a VM Template you will first create a Virtual Machine with the OS installed and then convert the Virtual Machine to a VM Template.
+Since the goal of the automation is to remove as many repetitive tasks as possible, the VM Template is created as lean as possible, with any additional software installs and/or system configuration performed subsequently using Ansible.

 It would be possible to automate the creation of the template.
 However, as this is a one-off task, it is appropriate to do it manually.
 The steps to create a VM template manually are described below: